Tuanpluss02/Tutorial-3-Computer-Programming/README.md

 * Luong Ngoc Tung - B20DCVT346

 ## Thanks
-* Thanks to `Nguyen Trung Anh` - our teacher for giving us this opportunity to learn and practice.
+* Thanks to `Nguyen Trung Anh` - our teacher and the university `Posts and Telecommunications Institute of Technology` for giving us the opportunity to learn and practice.